 We strongly recommend using an irrigation syringe to help clean your mouth.
 Due to their user-friendly design and spout angle, you’ll be able to clean your teeth of any leftover food particles that got stuck while eating.

-5-6 rinses for the first few days is recommended, and always after eating a meal.
+Our dentists recommend 5-6 rinses for the first few days and always after eating a meal.
 Make sure to not aggressively rinse your mouth as this will cause oral pain and can slow the healing process.
-Irrigation syringes really shine when you need to get that pesky piece of food out from where your tooth used to be.
+Irrigation syringes really help when you need to get that pesky piece of food out from where your tooth used to be.
 When cleaning your mouth, we recommend using warm salt water if you’re up for it.

-When it comes to brushing, you can brush the same night you get your wisdom teeth out but do so at a gentle pace.
+When it comes to brushing, you can brush the same night you get your wisdom teeth out but do so at a gentle pace and be aware of the extraction sites.

 Ready for Wisdom Teeth Surgery?

-Whether it’s you or a loved one going through wisdom teeth removal, we hope you feel a little more prepared now.
-Feel free to request an appointment today or reach out and contact us online or by phone at (616) 531-0360.
-As your Grandville MI wisdom teeth dentist, Grandville Dental Health Center is here to make sure all your dental needs get taken care of.
+Whether it’s you or a loved one experiencing wisdom teeth removal, our dentists in Grandville, MI, hope you feel a little more prepared now.
+Feel free to request an appointment today online or call Grandville Dental Health Center at (616) 531-0360.